Having an SSL certificate on the domain name is essential. Thankfully, we can generate and add a free SSL certificating

 sudo certbot renew

-You can also view the installed certificates for all the domains on your server using below command:
+You can also view the installed certificates for all the domains on your server using the below command:

 sudo certbot certificates

-This will also display the information about the certificate expiration due date.
+This will also display the information about the certificate’s expiration due date.

 Watch how to configure Let’s Encrypt for Nginx

 Watch a complete video demo on installing the LetsEncrypt program for Nginx and also test the domain’s SSL certification.

 I hope you liked the video; please subscribe to our channel for more updates.

 What’s next in the #CloudServer series?

-I hope this article was helpful, next we are going to cover how to secure our Ubuntu cloud server using Firewall.
+I hope this article was helpful; next, we will cover how to secure our Ubuntu cloud server using Firewall.
 We will install and configure the UFW program for firewall security.